Messianic Convergence in the Gospels: A New Way to Frame the Argument from Old Testament Fulfilment

 A third correspondence is to another Joshua in the book of Zechariah and chapter 6.
 In Zechariah 6:9-13, we read,

 9 And the word of the Lord came to me: 10 “Take from the exiles Heldai, Tobijah, and Jedaiah, who have arrived from Babylon, and go the same day to the house of Josiah, the son of Zephaniah.
 11 Take from them silver and gold, and make a crown, and set it on the head of Joshua, the son of Jehozadak, the high priest.
 12 And say to him, ‘Thus says the Lord of hosts, “Behold, the man whose name is the Branch: for he shall branch out from his place, and he shall build the temple of the Lord.
 13 It is he who shall build the temple of the Lord and shall bear royal honor, and shall sit and rule on his throne.
 And there shall be a priest on his throne, and the counsel of peace shall be between them both.”’

 In a study of 2625 male Jewish names from first century Palestine (from documentary sources and ossuaries), 99 are reported to bear the name Jesus/Joshua (it being the sixth most popular name).
 That is approximately 3.77% of the Jewish male population.
-I will conservatively assign a Bayes factor to this piece of evidence of 2, taking our cumulative Bayes factor to 50 x 2 x 2 x 100 x 1000 x 1000 x 10 x 10 x 2 = 800 billion.
+I will conservatively assign a Bayes factor to this piece of evidence of 2, taking our cumulative Bayes factor to 10 x 2 x 2 x 100 x 1000 x 1000 x 10 x 10 x 2 = 800 billion.